Cynthia Appiah

 Biography

-After being an alternate brakewoman for PyeongChang 2018, Appiah nearly walked away from bobsleigh, having been so close but so far from her Olympic dream.
-With encouragement from teammates and coaches, she decided she would learn how to drive and control her own destiny in the sled.
+The experience of being an Olympic alternate had nearly led Appiah to walking away from bobsleigh, having come so close yet so far from achieving her Olympic dream.
+But with encouragement from teammates and coaches, she decided she would learn how to drive and control her own destiny in the sled.

-Her first international two-woman race as a pilot was in a North American Cup event in November 2018.
-In January 2019, she competed in her first monobob race in Calgary.
-She returned to the brakewoman position in Rissling’s sled for the 2019 World Championships.
+Her first international two-woman race as a pilot was a North American Cup event in November 2018.
+In January 2019, she competed in her first monobob race in Calgary before returning to the brakewoman position for the 2019 IBSF World Championships.

 Because of the COVID-19 pandemic, the Canadian bobsleigh team only competed in the second half of the 2020-21 season.
-In late January, she finished fourth in both the two-woman and monobob races at the World Cup in Innsbruck.
-In her first world championships as a pilot in 2021, Appiah was the top Canadian pilot in the monobob (placing fifth) and two-woman races (placing ninth).
+In late January, she finished fourth in both the two-woman and monobob events at the World Cup in Innsbruck.
+In her first world championships as a pilot in 2021, Appiah was the top Canadian pilot in the monobob (placing fifth) and two-woman events (placing ninth).

-During the 2021-22 season, Appiah reached the podium in four of seven monobob races at the World Cup level and never placed lower than fifth to rank her third in the overall standings.
-She also slid to three top-eight finishes in World Cup two-woman races.
+During the 2021-22 season, Appiah reached the podium in four of seven Monobob World Series events and never placed lower than fifth to rank third in the overall standings.
+She also slid to three top eight finishes in World Cup two-woman events.

 Appiah competed in athletics at York University where she was named the 2013 York Female Athlete of the Year.
 She was a three-time silver medallist in shot put at the CIS Championships (2010, 2012, 2013) and won two medals in 20lb weight throw.
 In 2012, Appiah represented Canada at the NACAC U23 Championships, making the hammer throw and shot put finals.